luiztauffer/guacamole-data-science/_drafts/XXXX-web-application.md

 ## Getting started with Django
 To install Django, just run `pip install django` and verify the installation with `django-admin --version`.
 Now let's create a Django project with `django-admin startproject your_project_name`.
 This should create a folder with your project's name and some files that contitute the initial basis for our application.

+Django breaks down all functionalities of the project (e.g. a website) into apps (e.g. forums, user profile, blog).

 Creating an app